sebcrozet/kiss3d/README.md

 ## Features
 Most features are one-liners.
   - open a window with a default arc-ball camera and a point light.
+  - a first-person camera is available too and user-defined cameras are possible.
   - display boxes, spheres, cones, cylinders, quads and lines.
   - change an object color or texture.
   - change an object transform (we use the [nalgebra](https://github.com/sebcrozet/nalgebra) library to do that).
     An object cannot be scaled though.
+  - create basic post-processing effects.

 As an example, having a red, rotating cube with the light attached to the camera is as simple as:
 ```rust